mines-oceanography/mantaray/README.md

 ```
 pixi run maturin develop
 ```
-This will take about 20 to 30 minutes (at least on windows 10).
+This will take about 20 to 30 minutes (at least for first time compiling on windows 10).

 4. Import `mantaray`
 ```python